Azure/azure-rest-api-specs/specification/applicationinsights/resource-manager/readme.md

   - suppress: DefaultErrorResponseSchema
     from: workbooks_API.json
     reason: 'consistent with existing default error response'
+  - suppress: R4009
+    from: workbookTemplates_API.json
+    reason: Existing APIs don't have systemData attribute.
+Suppressing so don't have to make breaking change
+  - suppress: R4017
+    from: workbookTemplates_API.json
+    reason: Does not support list by subscription
   - suppress: DefaultErrorResponseSchema
     from: workbookOperations_API.json
     reason: 'consistent with existing default error response'